Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/profile.md

 ## Relationships
 - **Isabella Torres**: Shares a strong bond with Isabella, as they both advocate for marginalized voices in the AI community.
 Their friendship is built on mutual respect and shared goals.
-- **Marcus Reynolds**: Has a complex relationship with Marcus, where they often engage in debates about the ethical implications of technology.
-Their differing views challenge each other to grow and reconsider their positions.

 ## Core Traits
 - **Ambitious**: Driven to succeed and eager to make an impact in the world of finance and AI.